 6: Outdoor lifestyle

-During the warmer months, it is possible to live most of your life outside Canada.
-BBQs, sporting events, picnics, hikes…the list of outdoor activities you can do for free or very cheaply is huge.
+During the warmer months, living most of your life outside Canada is possible.
+BBQs, sporting events, picnics, hikes…the list of outdoor activities you can do for free or cheaply is enormous.
 Most Canadian children spend a lot of their childhood outside playing.

 7: The best of modern metropolitan living